sushrut111/cowin-automation-extn/README.md

 6. The extension is now ready to use.
 7. Go to [https://selfregistration.cowin.gov.in/](https://selfregistration.cowin.gov.in/) directly and use the extension.
 8. When you open the page, you should see `click to edit autofill inputs` button in red at the top of page.
 Click on it and fill in the data.
-9. To change autofill data, just click on the Red button on the top.
+9. To change autofill data, just click on the Red button at the top.

 ## What does it do?
-1. Fills in 9 digits of your phone number from the details you entered in autofill form and clicks `Get OTP` when you enter 10th digit
+1. Allows you to store all the details for you to search and book vaccine with preference for (You will have to save this data in the extension)

+   a.
+Vaccine

+   b.
+Age

+   c.
+Vaccine cost

+   d.
+Vaccination center

+   e.
+Slot time preference
+2. Fills in the mobile number and presses submit for you to get the OTP
-2. Clicks `Verify & Proceed` when you enter 6 digits of OTP.
+3. Clicks `Verify & Proceed` when you enter 6 digits of OTP.
-3. Clicks on `Schedule Now` button once you select the member to be vaccinated.
-4. Automatically switches to `Search By District` and fills in State and District names from the details you filled into autofill form.
+4. Automatically keeps searching for availability based on the data you entered in the form.
+5. As soon as preferred slot is found, it proceeds for booking.
+6. Selects the time slot preferred and enters captcha
+7. Enters Confirm button to book the slot
-5. **The title of chrome tab shows a timer**.
+8. **The title of chrome tab shows a timer**.
 This timer tells you the time left in this session.
 Once timer shows negative, you will have to log out and log in again as ***cowin portal allows users to book only upto 15 mins once they enter OTP.*** After 15 mins, the OTP again needs to be requested and entered.

 ## Credits
 1. CAPTCHA Decoder inspired from [@ayushchd](https://github.com/ayushchd)'s code